Tuesday, September 3, 2024

 Railroad photography is always interesting if you like industrial/infrastructure/machinery topics.
 There are so many shapes, patterns, and details to record.
 Your eye can wander around the scene and seldom run out of new details.

 Most rail yards today are off limits to casual visitors.
 This is true for the large BNSF rail and off Puyallup Avenue in the Port of Tacoma.
 However, East D Street, just east of the Foss Waterway, has an overpass with a pedestrian sidewalk!
-When I saw that, I knew it was too good to resist.
+That was too good to resist.
 On a May day with interesting clouds, I parked nearby and walked along the overpass with my camera and a tripod.
 The roadway vibrated when a truck rumbled by, so I waited for a quiet period.
 These frames are 2400 pixels wide, so click to see more details.

 Turntable, BNSF rail yard, Tacoma